WHAT IS DOWN

-“DOWN” is a pure, natural, thermal-insulation product.
+Down is a pure, natural, thermal-insulation product.
 It is grown by birds and in cold climates it enables them to survive severe weather conditions.
 The best down, therefore, is to be found on birds which spend winters in arctic or sub-arctic conditions.

 Down is unlike normal feathers in that it grows without a hard, central “stalk” or quill.
 In mature birds it forms a soft, fluffy underlayer close to the body beneath the bird’s main feathers.
+The most common sources of down are ducks and geese.
+Down is used as an insulating material in various man-made products such as sleeping bags, insulated jackets, and bed coverings.

 Goose down is better than duck down, and POLISH GOOSE DOWN is recognised world-wide as being of THE highest quality.
 In particular it is beloved of the Japanese who are well known for demanding top quality and who buy large quantities of Polish down each year.
 The excellent quality of Polish down is partly due to climatic conditions, but is also the result of extensive academic research into breeding techniques, which are unsurpassed anywhere.